What opportunities does 5G present for small businesses?

 Low latency and improved speeds could also pave the way for remote procedures such as robotic surgery, which will rely on HD image streaming, low latency and high throughput communication.

-With more efficient data sharing, health and life insurers could make more informed and accurate decisions and provide tailored quotes for customers.
+With increasingly efficient data sharing, life and health insurers could make more accurate decisions and provide tailored quotes for customers.

-The increased quality and popularity of wearable 5G-connected healthcare devices would enable health insurers could offer “positive reinforcement” policies.
+The increased quality and popularity of wearable 5G enabled healthcare devices could enable health insurers to provide “positive reinforcement” policies.

 The era of 5G will see the introduction of autonomous and driverless vehicles.